-DK Shivakumar brought to ED office for more questioning
+D K Shivakumar brought to ED office for more questioning

 K'taka: Bandh against Shivakumar's arrest hits normal life in Ramanagara

-The I-T department has accused Shivakumar and his alleged associate SK Sharma of transporting a huge amount of unaccounted cash on a regular basis through 'hawala' channels with the help of three other accused.
+The I-T department has accused Shivakumar and his alleged associate S K Sharma of transporting a huge amount of unaccounted cash on a regular basis through 'hawala' channels with the help of three other accused.

 Shivakumar has been on the radar of the Income Tax Department and the ED since demonetization in 2016.
 An Income Tax search at his New Delhi flat on August 2, 2017, led to the seizure of unaccounted cash worth Rs 8.59 crore.